zoehneto/daumUSB2BLE/README.md

     shiftDownPin: 17 // GPIO pin for shift down
 ```

+### run server
 * go to installation directory and start node server from command line
 ```shell
 sudo node server.js
 ```

+### optional systemd setup
-### you can install the server as a service, to just plug the raspberry to a power source and ride on
+You can install the server as a service, to just plug the raspberry to a power source and ride on

 * copy ergoFACE.service from lib\systemd\system to your local system (this is an example for Raspbian Stretch)
 ```shell